LukeGall/Level-4-Solo-Project/notesDiary.md

 Make a list of things that can be improved with the app

-* Make SVGs have a white outline to improve visibility - done
 * Make tutorial page
-* Make more SVGs for marble position for a piece - done
 * Look at possible animation
 * More tests and possible refactorings (Not too important)
-* Add authentication - done
-* Loading bar for default and online puzzles - done
 * Make plain board have a cool puzzle to start with
 * Home page
 * Potential colour scheme change
-* Dark theme button - done
-* theme change (maybe)
-* Make possible tick svgs?
 * Split bottom bar into two colours
 * Github io
 * Flesh out issues I found from notes
+* User page?
+Maybe ability to save user data

+Completed
+* Make SVGs have a white outline to improve visibility - done
+* Make more SVGs for marble position for a piece - done
+* Add authentication - done
+* Loading bar for default and online puzzles - done
+* Dark theme button - done
 * Add difficulty filter to puzzles - done
 * Add the rest of the default puzzles - done
 * Show solution button for play puzzle - done
 * Reset marbles button for puzzle board- done

-* User page?
-Maybe ability to save user data
+# 2 Dec 2020

 Using a mat 'chip' system to allow users to select between one or multiple different difficulties, hopefully works out well tomorrow.
 A bit of a process atm tho